 In popular culture, it also carries overtones of highly specific divine judgement – whether it’s Zeus, Thor, or the God of the Bible, the assumption is that if you’re struck by lightning, it’s because you’ve ticked off someone important.

-But lightning strikes really do happen.
+But lightning strikes really do happen and it’s important to know what to do from a first aid standpoint in community and workplace settings.
 They’re rare, but not as rare as you might think – it’s estimated that globally up to 240,000 people a year are injured by lightning strikes.
 That’s only 0.0003% of the world’s population, but it’s still a substantial amount.
 And contrary to the cliché, it is possible to reduce your odds of getting struck.

 Let’s start with the basics.
 What is lightning?
 Why do some storms have massive arcs of electricity lance down to the ground?
 What exactly is going on here?